 Olive egger chickens can be new and unfamiliar for some.
 There are various breeds of chickens, and this one is on the list of chickens that have mixed breeds.
 Technically, it is not a specific breed but a hybrid.

-Olive egger chickens are a result of mixing Marans, Legbars, and Ameraucanas.
+Olive egger chickens are a result of crossing a brown egg-laying breed, such as Marans, with a blue egg-laying breed, like Ameraucanas or Legbars.
 In other terms, it is crossing breeds, namely a cockerel from the line of brown eggs stock and a hen that produces blue eggs.
 These chickens are usually raised to get an exciting kind of egg, olive-colored eggs.
 The color variation adds up to the egg cartons’ aesthetic and value.

 Background and History of Olive Egger Chicken